Search results for «Lord Dunmore»

 If we advert to the nature of republican government, we shall find that the censorial power is in the people over the government, and not in the government over the people.
 James Madison, 1793 According to University of Virginia Professor John Stagg, James Madison, our fourth president, was “from the early days of the American …

-Fort George Guarded New Amsterdam and New York City for over 250 Years
+History of New Amsterdam and Fort George in New York City

 The stakes were first laid for Fort George in 1625, marking the official seal of New Amsterdam and what would become New York City.
 From pine palisade to earthen embankments to stone fortress, the fortification was reconstructed many times by the Dutch and English on the tip of Manhattan Island, mainly with African slave labor. …